gooddata/gooddata-dashboard-plugins/insight_groups_plugin/README.md

 When the plugin is linked to a dashboard (`analyticalDashboard` metadata object) on the GoodData Cloud or GoodData.CN, the `analyticalDashboard.data.attributes.content.plugins[].plugin.parameters` property should include the plugin configuration.

 See "plugin parameterization" and `npm run link-plugin -- <plugin-object-id> --with-parameters` below for more information.
 ### Implementation details
 The current plugin API does not allow hiding of widgets and layout modifications in real time, which would be needed for clean implementation.

 To be able to hide layout widgets, the low level browser API is used.
-See [`setParentColumnVisibility` in insight_groups_plugin/src/dp_insight_groups/GroupedWidgetHeader/nativeDom.ts](src/dp_insight_groups/GroupedWidgetHeader/nativeDom.ts) for more detail.
+See `setColumnVisibilityByChildId` for more detail.

+Also, the current state of the code does not allow to use the `useTheme` hook, so the existing css variables derived from theme values are used.
+Look for the use of`var(--gd- ...` to find the places of CSS variables usage.

 ## Quick Introduction into Dashboard Plugins